MarkusSifft/MarkovAnalyzer/README.md

 # MarkovAnalyzer: Analysis of Markov In Python Made Easy
 by M. Sifft

-We present a fast Python toolbox for...
+We present a fast Python toolbox for analysing Markov Systems using the Foreward algorithm or a polyspectra fit

 Here, a few outstanding features of MarkovAnalyzer:
 *